 (ThyBlackMan.com) Wednesday and Friday are two days of reckoning when it comes to the Federal Reserve Bank’s (Fed) policy of withdrawing easy or cheap money from the economy.
 The Fed started withdrawing money through its Quantitative Easing (QE) program in December 2013.
 Of course, there will be many other days in the future when data of this nature becomes as important.
 Nevertheless, Wednesday and Friday of this week gives investors the earliest indication of whether the economy is moving in a direction commensurate with the Fed’s expectations.
 Friday is more important than Wednesday.
 Wednesday on CNBC at 8:30 in the morning Eastern Time, ADP/Moody Analytics will give its best estimate of private sector job creation, ahead of the federal government’s official announcement on Friday at the same time and on the same station.

 ADP, Automatic Data Processing Corporation is a payroll services company which has entered into the business of reporting monthly job creation numbers on the Wednesday ahead of the Bureau of Labor Statistics’ (BLS) official announcement the following Friday.
 ADP, in partnership with Moody’s Analytics and its Chief Economist Mark Zandi, is releasing the report.
 Even though Zandi and ADP may have access to some of the same data used by the federal government, their reports do not always match up; however, investors use the ADP report as an indicator of what is going to be in the BLS report.
 Some investors take market positions based on the ADP report.
-Though, investing ahead of the BLS report may not be the smartest move.
+Though, investing ahead of the

 The reason the March numbers are so important is that the December, January and February job creation numbers did not meet anyone’s expectations.
 They were disappointing.
 At the end of the day, it matters not if the unemployment rate falls if the economy is not creating enough jobs to match the growth of people entering the country’s employment sector.
 Anyone who follows the data on the number of jobs created by this economy knows job creation is not sufficient.
 A healthy economy creates monthly, 250,000 to 300,000 jobs.
 Respectively, the numbers for the above-mentioned months according to the BLS were, 74,000, 113,000 and 175,000 jobs created.
 Zandi and Federal Reserve Chairwoman, Janet Yellen, along with the whole Federal Open Market Committee (FOMC) have blamed “bad weather” for the poor numbers.